 Board a morning ferry to discover Campobello Island, favored for its coastal tranquility by President Franklin D. Roosevelt.
 Easily accessible from both the Maritimes and New England, the island is home to Roosevelt Cottage—FDR’s family summer retreat.
 The magnificent 34-room residence has been remarkably preserved (it was built in the late 1800s and renovated in the Arts and Crafts architectural style in 1915), and is set amidst the sprawling grounds of the Roosevelt Campobello International Park.

 After your time on Campobello Island, embark on a nature cruise and whale watch through “One of the Marine Wonders of the World,” the Bay of Fundy (weather permitting).
 This cruise—if the famous fog obliges—is a fascinating exploration of the wildlife and marine character of Passamaquoddy Bay, an inlet of the Bay of Fundy.

 Return to your hotel for a free afternoon to make your own discoveries.
 Enjoy an independent dinner in the city tonight.

 Set out for Prince Edward Island after breakfast—stopping en route to marvel at Hopewell Rocks, a collection of whimsical formations standing from 40 to 70 feet tall.
-Spend lunch on your own in this enchanting setting before continuing on your way.
+Enjoy an included lunch in this enchanting setting before continuing on your way.

 Canada's smallest province, Prince Edward Island (called PEI by the locals) is known for its sandstone cliffs, blossoming gardens, and wide beaches.
 When the French explorer Jacques Cartier landed on PEI in 1534, the native Mi'kmaq people called the island home.
 French-Acadian, Scottish, and Irish settlers later landed on the island, creating the rich heritage that remains evident today.
-Though tourism and fishing are important to the PEI economy, much of the island is carpeted with farms—this tiny province produces most of Canada's potatoes, hence its moniker of "Spud Island.
+Though tourism and fishing are important to the PEI economy, much of the island is carpeted with farms—this tiny province produces most of Canada's potatoes, hence its moniker of "Spud Island."